PS2Sanctuary/Sanctuary.Census/docs/migrating-from-census.md

 # Migrating from Census

-⚠ Error messages are extremely uninformative at the moment.
-Sorry!
+This document serves as an outline of how well Sanctuary.Census maintains parity with DBG Census.

 ## Queries

 The basic structure of a query is supported.
 Submitting a service ID is optional, and it's not logged in any way if you do.

-Only the `get` verb is supported.
+Both the `get` and `count` verbs are supported.

-Filtering is fully supported.
+Filtering (searching, querying) is fully supported.

-Supported query commands:
+Supported commands:

+- `c:case`.
 - `c:limit` (default `100`, max `10 000`).
 - `c:limitPerDB` (overrides `c:limit`).
 - `c:start`.
-- `c:case`.
 - `c:show`.
 - `c:hide`.
+- `c:has`.
+- `c:includeNull`.
 - `c:sort`.
-- `c:has`.
-- `c:timing` - inserts a timestamp into the response detailing the length of the database query, rather than the more specific model the DBG Census inserts.
+- `c:timing` - inserts a timestamp indicating the time taken to query the database, rather than the more specific model of the DBG Census.

 ## Response Shape

-Responses aim to be very similar in shape to Census.
-Notable differences include:

-- Number, boolean and `null` values are represented appropriately, rather than as strings.
+The shape of the response document should be exactly the same as DBG Census.
+Please note however that number, boolean and `null` values are represented appropriately, rather than as strings.
-- The error response format is not consistent.

 ### Error Responses

 Sanctuary.Census uses a different set of error codes, the definitions of which [can be found here](../Sanctuary.Census/Models/QueryErrorCode.cs).
+Please note that the error response format is not consistent, although it should match Census for most query-related errors.

 ## Collections

 ℹ️ Please see the [collection model definitions here](../Sanctuary.Census/Models/Collections).

-This section lists the Collections provided by Sanctuary.Census, and compares them to Census itself.
+This section lists the Collections provided by Sanctuary.Census, and compares them to the DBG Census.
-Many collections also add additional data on top of the base Census data, but this is not documented here.
+Many collections also add additional data on top of the DBG Census data, but this is not documented here.

-⚠️ If a Census collection is not listed here, it is missing.
+⚠️ If a DBG Census collection is not listed here, it not supported.

 ### 🌠 Gold Tier Collections

-These collections provide the same data as their Census equivalents.
+These collections provide the same data as their DBG Census equivalents.
 The shape is not guaranteed to match, but is likely to be very similar.

 - currency
 - experience